The Role of Genetics and Increased Susceptibility to Addiction

 Seaside’s treatment programs address the patient’s emotional, physical and mental health.Our mission at Seaside Palm Beach is to provide our patients suffering from substance abuse disorders with the finest care in elegant and peaceful surroundings.
 With customized therapies that incorporate the latest, clinically-proven techniques, Seaside’s treatment programs address the entire patient’s emotional, physical and mental health.

 From medically-assisted detox to post-treatment support, Seaside enables patients to overcome their addictions by helping them to integrate wellness into their everyday lives.
-When you or a loved one is ready to start the journey to overcoming the disease of addiction, please contact a specially-trainer counselor at Seaside Palm Beach.
+When you or a loved one is ready to start the journey to overcoming the disease of addiction, please contact a specially-trained counselor at Seaside Palm Beach.